 My first paid job in IT has been with a local Internet Service Provider in 1994 where I managed Linux and Windows NT servers.
 Since then I’ve worked for Nokia, T-Mobile, Metro AG, Metro Systems, the German Federal Office for Information Security (BSI), Norman (now AVG), the German national researcher society Fraunhofer and especially its department for Cyber Analysis and Defense, the German Research Foundation (DFG), and other exciting companies, organizations, and projects.

-Currently, I’m Managing Director and Head of Site Reliability Engineering at CenterDevice, where we develop cutting-edge cloud-based document management for enterprises.
+Currently, I’m Chief Information Officer (CIO) and board member at Scopevisio as well as Managing Director at CenterDevice, where we develop cutting-edge cloud-based software services for enterprises.

 About This Site